JuliaDynamics/Associations.jl/docs/src/tutorials/discretization.md

-Other outcome spaces such as [`Dispersion`](@ref) or [`OrdinalPatterns`](@ref) do not preserve the cardinality of the input dataset, because when applied in a sliding window, they compress embedding vectors into single integers.
+Other outcome spaces such as [`Dispersion`](@ref) or [`OrdinalPatterns`](@ref) do not preserve the cardinality of the input dataset, because when applied in a sliding window, they compress sliding windows consisting of potentially multiple points into single integers.
 This means that some points at the end of each input variable are lost.

 ```@example